microsoft/ComplianceCxE/docs/dag/cm.md

 This document offers guidance and steps that customer compliance executive and IT teams can utilize to adopt the service.
 This document is divided into three sections offering an overview approach for service adoption using General Data Protection Regulation (GDPR) as the assessment of choice.
 The sections are designed to represent the recommended deployment approach crawl-walk-run for Microsoft 365 Compliance Manager.

-**Important Note:**
+!!! note

-* GDPR assessment has been chosen as the assessment of choice to demonstrate the walk approach; however, you can choose any other regulatory assessment that is relevant to your organization.
+    GDPR assessment has been chosen as the assessment of choice to demonstrate the walk approach; however, you can choose any other regulatory assessment that is relevant to your organization.

 ### Crawl: Core Service